Bartesto/monitoR/README.md

 # monitoR
-Tools to aid reporting of monitoring activities on the Swan and Canning Rivers test
+Tools to aid reporting of monitoring activities on the Swan and Canning Rivers